• Trevor Palmer

 From 1981 to 1998 Trevor completed nine voluntary assignments for the British Executive Service Overseas www.open.edu/openlearncreate/mod/oucontent/view.php?id=5772§ion=1.2.7.
 He advised enterprises in countries including Trinidad, Mongolia, Zimbabwe, Turkey, Thailand and India to promote employment and sustainable economic development.
 He undertook these voluntary assignments whilst working as a design and manufacturing consultant in several Far Eastern, European and African countries.

-Trevor also has interests in the Arts, and established the Azure Gallery and Studio in London during the 1980’s and was contracted to established and run the Disability Advisory Group at the Wales Millennium Centre in Cardiff Bay during its construction and fitting out.
+Trevor also has interests in the Arts, and established the Azure Gallery and Studio in London during the 1980’s and was contracted to establish and run the Disability Advisory Group at the Wales Millennium Centre in Cardiff Bay during its construction and fitting out.
 He is currently a director of Disability Wales www.disabilitywales.org a Trustee of See Around Britain and a member of the management committee of Disability in Wales and Africa.

-In the 2018 Queens Birthday Honours Trevor was awarded a British Empire Medal for services to people with disabilities Wales.
+In the 2018 Queens Birthday Honours Trevor was awarded a British Empire Medal for services to people with disabilities in Wales.

 Being a committed humanitarian and having a passion for fairness and social justice inspired Trevor to found ResponsABLE assistance in 2005 and is the current Chairperson.